onelineoff/ModernJava/README.md

 #### Prime
 Determine which of a sequence of integers are prime.
 This allows for parallel computation using stream() vs parallelstream().

-This allows the reader to see how to proceed from an imperative to functional style of coding in Java, with some intermediate steps for pedagogic purposes.

 # TODO